galactic-forensics/DigOutBox/hardware/README.md

 see also the photo of our overall assemble [here](../README.md).

 Once everything is plugged in, move on to the section on [firmware](../firmware/README.md).

+## Jumper settings

+The jumper serves to connect the reset pin of the Arduino via a capacitor to ground.
+Firmware can only be flashed when this connection is open (jumper removed).
+However, if you want to control your DigOutBox from the computer with the provided software, you should close this jumper (jumper inserted).
+Otherwise, the Arduino will restart whenever you (re-)establish the serial connection.
+This means that all digital outputs will go to their off state and all LEDs will turn off.